syncfusion-content/wpf-docs/wpf/SfDataGrid/Summaries.md

-_Group key and items count in Caption summary row_
+Group key and items count in Caption summary row {:.caption}